Napoli's Ghoulam makes Serie A return after eight months in Hellas Verona win | Goal.com

 The game was Ghoulam’s first outing since October 6 when he was introduced for Hysaj in a goalless draw against Torino.

-Napoli are sixth in the league table with 42 points after 27 matches and they are nine points away from the top-four with 11 games to go.
+Napoli are sixth on the league table with 42 points after 27 matches and they are nine points away from the top-four with 11 games to go.

 At the end of the match, Ghoulam said he was excited to return to the pitch and he was pleased with the team’s overall performance on the road.